Stanley Ho: Family

 Ho had 17 children born to four women.
 Ho referred to his children's mothers as his wives.
 Some forms of Polygamy remained legal in Hong Kong until it was outlawed in 1971.

 In 1942, Ho married Clementina Ângela Leitão, from the prestigious Portuguese Leitão family (Chinese:黎登)– her grandfather was a lawyer and Macau's only notary public at the time.
 They had four children.
 Leitão was involved in a motor vehicle accident in 1973, and suffered partial memory loss as a result.
 In 1981, Ho's and Leitão's son Robert and daughter-in-law Suki Potier died in a car accident.
 Clementina Leitão Ho died in 2004 and was buried in the St. Michael the Archangel Cemetery (Portuguese: Cemitério São Miguel Arcanjo).

 In the late 1950s, Ho met Lucina Azul Jean Ying née Laam King-ying (藍瓊纓) and began a relationship.
 This union was recognized in Macau and Hong Kong at that time due to legacy rulings from the Great Qing Legal Code of the Chinese Qing Dynasty.
 The relationship resulted in five children including daughters Daisy Ho, to whom Ho ceded the chairmanship of SJM, and Pansy Ho, a 50 percent partner in MGM Macau; son Lawrence Ho, CEO of Melco Crown Entertainment Ltd, another Macau-based casino company; and Josie Ho (何超儀), a rock singer and award-winning actress.
 Lucina's family now resides in Canada.

 Ho began a relationship with Ina Chan in 1985.
 This union is not legitimate by laws in either Hong Kong or Macau.
 Ho's wife Clementina Leitão needed constant nursing care following her car accident, and Ina Chan was one of the nurses brought in to look after Leitão.
 Ho and Chan have three children together; Laurinda Ho, Florinda Ho, and Orlando Ho.

 In 1988, Ho met Angela Leong On-kei when she was his dance instructor.
 The couple had four children together: Sabrina Ho, Arnaldo Ho, Mario Ho and Alice Ho.
-Leong is now an incumbent member of the Legislative Assembly in Macau.